 The Board seeks members with demonstrable skills, capability, experience and ability to question and debate with other Board members, the ability to operate as part of a team, the ability to contribute outstanding performance, and who have a track record of impeccable ethics and values.
-The Board seeks to have a mix of age, skills, knowledge, experience and gender in its ranks.
+The Board seeks to have a mix of age, skills, knowledge, experience and gender in its ranks, aligned with Iluka's updated strategic direction and best governance practices.